Sigiriya: Archaeological remains and features

-In 1831 Major Jonathan Forbes of the 78th (Highlanders) Regiment of Foot of the British Army, while returning on horseback from a trip to Pollonnuruwa, encountered the "bush covered summit of Sigiriya".
+In 1831 Major Jonathan Forbes of the 78th (Highlanders) Regiment of Foot of the British Army, while returning on horseback from a trip to Pollonnuruwa, encountered the "brushwood-covered summit of the rock of Sigiri".
 Sigiriya came to the attention of antiquarians and, later, archaeologists.
 Archaeological work at Sigiriya began on a small scale in the 1890s.
 H.C.P.
 Bell was the first archaeologist to conduct extensive research on Sigiriya.
 The Cultural Triangle Project, launched by the Government of Sri Lanka, focused its attention on Sigiriya in 1982.
 Archaeological work began on the entire city for the first time under this project.
 There was a sculpted lion's head above the legs and paws flanking the entrance, but the head collapsed years ago.

 Sigiriya consists of an ancient citadel built by King Kashyapa during the 5th century.
 The Sigiriya site contains the ruins of an upper palace located on the flat top of the rock, a mid-level terrace that includes the Lion Gate and the mirror wall with its frescoes, the lower palaces clings to the slopes below the rocks.
 The moats, walls and gardens of the palace extended for a few hundred metres from the base of the rock.
 The site was both a palace and a fortress.
 The upper palace on the top of the rock includes cisterns cut into the rock.